Jbleezy/BO2-Reimagined/README.md

 * Switches back to correct weapon after deploying

 ## Bank
-* Stored points resets each game
+* Deposited points resets each game
+* Gain 10% interest on deposited points at the end of each round
+* No longer costs 100 points to withdraw
+* Account value is shown when depositing, withdrawing, and going near the triggers
 * Disabled trading points

 ## Weapon Locker